There is a lot of talk these days about “organizational transparency”.

 With more and more information on line and harvestable it is much easier to do this than it used to be.
 An easy starting point is to create an org chart for the staff (or the team, if you think it’s the players fault).
 Of course if I am Notre Dame’s coaching staff I might want to have my own Organimi for the team, and for my scouts to use to keep track of all the prospects we’re hoping to bring in to improve performance in coming years and put us back on top.

 It’s just as easy — for those academically inclined — to create org charts for the organizational behavior group at the Harvard Business School, or for MIT.
-Check them out, complete them if you want, add to them if you want.
-You can do what you want with them.

 So maybe you aren’t into football – or any sports for that matter.